Case Summary

 Detailed Answer

-The homeowner filing the petition must prove that the HOA violated the statutes or documents.
-The standard is a 'preponderance of the evidence,' meaning it is more likely than not that the violation occurred.
+When a homeowner petitions for a hearing, they bear the burden of proving that the HOA violated community documents or statutes.
+The standard is 'preponderance of the evidence,' meaning it is more probable than not that the violation occurred.

 Alj Quote